Skip to Main Content

 Commonwealth Casualty vs. MAPFRE

-State Farm received the highest ranking for customer service in the 2022 J.D.
+State Farm received a higher-than-average ranking for customer satisfaction in the 2024 J.D.
 Power Auto Insurance Study for the Southwest region.
-The company also offers a wide variety of products, including home, auto and life insurance.
+The company offers a wide variety of products, including home, auto and life insurance.
+State Farm works with a large network of local agents in Arizona, Ohio and Texas, but it also has highly rated digital tools, making it easy to switch between old-school and tech-friendly options for policy management.

 Geico may be one of the cheapest car insurance companies in the nation and is widely available to drivers.
-Whether you’re on a budget or moving out of Commonwealth Casualty’s operating states and need more options, Geico could be worth a look.
+Whether you’re on a budget or out of Commonwealth Casualty’s operating area and need more options, Geico could be worth a look.
+When it comes to car insurance, Geico has high ratings, and won three Bankrate Awards in 2024: Best Auto Insurance Company Overall (tied with Amica), Best Budget Auto Insurance Company (tied with Auto-Owners) and Best Company for Young Drivers.

 ZIP codes examined